expaso/hassos-addons/timescaledb/README.md

 Well..
 Dive in!

-You can read additional documentation on how you van work with your data and Grafana here:
+You can read additional documentation on how you can work with your data and Grafana here:

 https://github.com/Expaso/hassos-addons/issues/1